Recipe-level data retention

 # How can I troubleshoot job failures?

-• Thoroughly testing each recipe step during development
+• Thoroughly test each recipe step during development.

-• Building error handling into the recipe to account for issues
+• Add error handling steps into your recipe to account for potential issues during recipe execution.

-Additionally, note that failed jobs cannot be repeated when retention is disabled.
+Additionally, note that failed jobs can't be repeated when you deactivate retention.

 # Will changing a recipe's retention setting affect existing data?